abdulDs/Databases-Advanced-Docker/README.md

 by using docker

-> we don't to worry about running another OS on top of yours.
+> we don't need to worry about running another OS on top of ours.
-> we will be able to wrap eaxh application into it's container
+> we will be able to wrap each application with a container
-> easy to pull images and use them
+> easy to pull images and use them.